nacho692/pa-dlna-chromecast/docs/source/usage.rst

 the ``GetProtocolInfo`` command in the ``ConnectionManager`` service with ``upnp-cmd`` allows to get the ordered list of mime types supported by the device, and commands in the ``RenderingControl`` service allow to control the volume or mute the device.
+See :ref:`upnp-cmd` synopsis and command line options.

 **Note**: One must allow for the devices discovery process to complete before being able to select a device after command startup.